In-Person Appointments and Procedures

 Hand sanitizer is available for your use, and medical staff wash their hands before and after contact with patients.

-In order to ensure that we take proper precautions around anyone with COVID-19, we are prioritizing testing for admitted patients with symptoms and those with and without symptoms who come from nursing homes.
+To ensure that we take proper precautions around anyone with COVID-19, we are prioritizing testing for admitted patients with symptoms and those with and without symptoms who come from nursing homes.